UWPCE-PythonCert/PythonCertDevel/source/modules/Git.rst

 https://github.com/UWPCE-PythonCert-ClassRepos

+Make sure you find the right repo for YOUR class!

 Once in the repo for your class, click on the "fork" button in the upper right of the page to create a fork in your gitHub account.
 You will now have a copy of the class repo, and can then set up your personal machine to connect to that copy.

 .. figure:: /_static/remotes_fork.png
    :width: 50%
    :class: center

-Everyone should now have a copy of the class repository in their account on the GitHub website.
+Yoy should now have a copy of the class repository in your account on the GitHub website.

 The next step is to make a *clone* of your fork on your own computer, which means that **your fork** in GitHub is the *origin*: